AMatelis/FTCRoboticsCode/README.md

 ## Acknowledgments

 Built by the FTC team through iterative design, testing, and competition experience.
 Based on the official FTC SDK and community best practices.
+Developed under the guidance of Gonzaga faculty: Mr. Nardella and Mr. Horan as heads of the Gonzaga Eagles Robotics Team.